apostrophecms/docs/docs/guide/core-widgets.md

 </AposCodeBlock>

 Apostrophe will apply the specified classes to a `figure` element that will contain an `img` element and a `figcaption` element.
-Note that writing styles for those classes to suit your needs is up to you. `image-float-left` does not ship with Apostrophe, it is just an example.
+Note that writing CSS styles for those classes to suit your needs is up to you. `image-float-left` does not ship with Apostrophe, it is just an example.

 Inline images can be handy, especially for floating, but image widgets and custom widgets are generally more flexible.
-The user experience of selecting an inline image is not mature yet.

 ### Allowing links to specific piece-types